How It Works

-Then you will undergo a simple, 30-minute outpatient procedure to extract your mesenchymal stem cells (MSCs).
-Your MSCs will then be cryopreserved in Celltex’s Houston-based, state-of-the art, current Good Manufacturing Practices (cGMP) and FDA-compliant laboratory.
+Then you will undergo a simple, 30-minute outpatient procedure to extract your Mesenchymal Stem Cells (MSCs).
+Your MSCs will then be cryopreserved in Celltex’s state-of-the art, FDA current Good Manufacturing Practices (cGMP)-compliant laboratory.

 Your client services coordinator will contact you to schedule your therapy, travel and transport of your MSCs to Hospital Galenia, a state-of-the-art hospital in Cancun, Mexico.
 Celltex staff and a licensed physician will be on-site to assist throughout your visit.